Soft Multifocal Contacts For Myopia Management In Winnipeg, Manitoba

 "The doctor recommended a contact lens for my 8-year-old son.
 His vision has significantly improved.
 His prescription has not gotten any worse and has remained the same now for almost 2 years.
 My entire family will continue using their eye care services." - Carly M.

 "I used to have to get my child new glasses every 4 months!
 We couldn’t keep up and it was affecting her ability to function at school.
-She has been coming to The Myopia Management Center at Family Optical now for three years and was fitted with multifocal contacts.
+She has been coming to Myopia Control Care at Family Optical now for three years and was fitted with multifocal contacts.
 Her prescription has barely changed and she feels confident and comfortable at school without her glasses." -Matt S.